New 52 Early Years

 One more thing.
 As stated elsewhere on the website, just about everyone eats, shits, sleeps, brushes their teeth, watches TV, goes to the office, schedules appointments in advance, and celebrates birthdays, anniversaries, and special occasions.
 Believe it or not, Batman does all these things too.
 He’s human just like you and me!
 However, this kind of mundane everyday stuff won’t be on our timeline.
 Usually, anyway.

 3. [3]COLLIN COLSHER: What is the rule when it comes to addressing retcons while building our timeline?
 Can narrative be canonized piecemeal from within a single comic?
 And how do we know a retcon when we see one?
 My timeline-building methodology doesn’t generally involve picking and choosing pieces of individual comics.
 Typically, a full issue is either canon or it isn’t.
 The only time pieces of a single comic get added are via reference (or the occasional dreaded out-and-out retcon).
 It’s up to the reader to make things fit into the greater puzzle—either by fanwank or caveat citing a retcon/irreconcilable difference.
 It’s certainly not an exact science—and I’m sure I break my own rules every now and again.
 But I really try not to.
 Later issues can retcon pieces of prior issues i.e. the Modern Age example of The Man Who Laughs (2005) retconning the end of Miller’s “Year One” (1987).
 But prior issues trumping later issues doesn’t usually happen.
-An exception to this rule would apply to retcons from later published material that is quasi-canonical in nature i.e. the Modern Age’s The Batman Files.
+An exception to this rule would apply to retcons from later published material that is quasi-canonical in nature i.e. supplemental material or novelizations.
 Here’s the big thing to remember: Not everything contradictory that is written later is meant to be a retcon.
 Some writers simply make mistakes!
 It’s up to the reader to determine what is a retcon versus what is a continuity error.
 In this way, we have a loophole to all of our aforementioned edicts.
 It’s a difficult process determining what is or isn’t a retcon, and, as said before, it certainly isn’t an exact science with hard rules.
 Thus, we get caveats that say what needs to be ignored.
 Honestly, the continuity game is a mug’s game.
 As stated above, the idea is simply to come up with the best (most sensible) reading order.
 In my practice, I’ve tried to do this while simultaneously providing detailed explanations into my thinking.

 4. [4]COLLIN COLSHER: Batman Vol. 2 #21 tells us that Bruce Wayne was training for at least (and most likely) SEVEN YEARS, which includes his FOUR YEAR completely-off-the-radar time before his return to Alfred (as we are told in Batman Vol. 2 #0).
 Therefore, if Batman debuts in August 2007 (Year Zero), Bruce must start training in 2000.
 Therefore, this means that Bruce graduates high school in June 2000, immediately celebrates his 18th birthday, immediately searches for and locates Joe Chill, and then immediately departs for Tibet in that same month (June 2000 aka roughly seven years before debuting as Batman).
 Bruce’s graduation, hunt for Chill, and departure for Tibet are detailed in Batman: The Dark Knight Vol. 2 #0 Part 3.
 Oh, and in case you missed it, that means Bruce was born in June 1982.
-Scott Snyder’s “Endgame,” which occurs in 2015, specifically says Bruce is 32-years-old.
+Scott Snyder’s “Endgame,” which occurs in 2015, specifically says Bruce is thirty-two-years-old.
 Since Bruce turns 33 shortly after “Endgame,” this also confirms his 1982 birth year.
 While there is no New 52 comic that specifically says Bruce was born in the month of June, the above rationale leads us to this undeniable conclusion.
 The only New 52 era material that mentions Bruce’s birth-month is the non-canon prose novel Wayne of Gotham (by Tracy Hickman, 2012), which features a Modern Age-inspired (February-born) Dark Knight.
 Notably, all of Batman’s appearances in prose novels published during the New 52 era are non-canon.

 Bruce Wayne – born in 1982